|

 sonatas,

 and other academic genres.
-During this time, composers discovered their
+During this time, composers discovered

-national heritage.
+their national heritage.

-This tendency, visible on the surface of musical life, was a reflection of a
+This tendency, visible on the surface of musical life, was a reflection

-sense of national identity.
+for a strong sense of national identity.

 Grieg established the Norwegian music school.